 - The dog may avoid bending the hind legs

-The luxating patella condition could be easily diagnosed through an X-ray or even an ultrasound.
-After that, the dog is administered with the right treatment until the condition improves.
-Cases that lie between minor and moderate are best treated with at least a 6 weeks bed rest.
+The luxating patella condition is easily diagnosed using an X-ray or even an ultrasound.
+After that, the dog is treated until the condition improves.
+Cases that lie between minor and moderate are best treated with at least 6 weeks of bed rest.

 Alongside the compulsory bed rest, there are anti-inflammatory medications to help your dog with the healing process.
 This treatment works well and ensures that your dog is completely healed.
-Only that once a knee slips, the likelihood of it doing so again is very high.
+The only problem is that once a knee slips, the likelihood of it happening again is very high.

-This an inherited condition that affects majorly the dogs.
-There is an abnormality in the portal vein which is the vein that brings blood to the liver for the purposes of cleansing.
-When the dog has the portosystemic shunt, the blood tends to bypass the liver hence flowing throughout the dog’s body when it’s unfiltered.
-This is such a dangerous scenario as it could cause poisoning of the brain, lungs, heart and other organs too.
-Toxins are deposited in these organs.
+This an inherited condition that primarily affects dogs.
+It is an abnormality in the portal vein, which is the vein that brings blood to the liver for the purposes of cleansing.

 - Loss of appetite